Bitcoin sinks in value after FBI busts Silk Road drug market

-The bitcoin, valued by many for its anonymity, fell to $129 from over $140 a day before, according to a website for trading bitcoins, Mt.Gox.
+The bitcoin, valued by many for its anonymity, was trading at $129, down from over $140 a day before, according to a website for trading bitcoins, Mt.Gox.
 Earlier, the currency traded as low as $110.

 Supporters say using bitcoins offers benefits including lower fraud risk and increased privacy, though critics argue the anonymity it offers makes the currency a magnet for drug transactions, money-laundering and other illegal activities.